verdverm/verdverm.github.io/_sr/04-pge.md

 Recursion and generating functions are applied to produce new forms from the current model.
-By placing valueless parameters, which are later deermined with non-linear regression, PGE additionally separates the search for model form from the optimization of any given form.
+By placing valueless parameters, which are later determined with non-linear regression, PGE additionally separates the search for model form from the optimization of any given form.